derekoda/CS448-NOCAP/README.md

 # CS448-NOCAP
+Update---4/12--4.1.MH
+    Added comments for jinja2 use had to remodify index.html and app.py example snip of jinja code for html templates for expression {% for items in list %}

 Update---4/8--3.1.DO
     HTML scraper now adds all courses with proper formatting to a global list that can be accessed by the program.
 Created course menu page with options to see potential schedules, see list of all courses, and search for a course.